Why Use Chimney Starters

 What Is A Chimney Starter?

 A chimney starter is a cylindrical-shaped tin or container with a grate welded inside at the bottom.
-Chimney starters have holes below the grate to promote airflow.
-Most of them also include insulated handles on either side for gripping.
+The starter has holes below the grate to promote airflow.
+Most chimney starters also include insulated handles on either side for gripping.

 Once the newspaper at the bottom of the grate is lit, it will ignite the lump or charcoal pieces placed above it.
 It takes around twenty minutes for the coals to be heated and ready to be transferred to the grill.